RCN-ECS/rcn-ecs.github.io/2020virtuallabcall.md

 ## Information for mentors

-Please use [the RCN lab meeting mentor sign-up form](https://docs.google.com/forms/d/e/1FAIpQLSdIWnde8XTEVKhz0vegtjYmsFlm22LhihWjODhuHm6aWZe4WQ/viewform) to sign up to be a mentor for this program.
+Please use [the RCN lab meeting mentor sign-up form](https://docs.google.com/forms/d/e/1FAIpQLSdIWnde8XTEVKhz0vegtjYmsFlm22LhihWjODhuHm6aWZe4WQ/viewform) to sign up to be a mentor for this program before Sept 15.
+Applications are due Sept 30, so we want applicants to have the full list of mentors two weeks ahead of time.

-PIs that sign up will agree to invite the matched applicant to join 10 lab meetings and at least parts of 2 lab meetings will be devoted to professional development of the applicant.
+PIs that sign up will agree to invite the matched applicant to join 10 lab meetings and at least parts of 2 lab meetings will be devoted to professional development of the applicant in the fall of 2020 or spring semester of 2021 (by May 2021).
 PIs can indicate if they want to have 1 or 2 applicants.

 ## Information for applicants